President of the National Space Society

 U.S. masters badminton championship in Miami.

-Ken has served on the NSS Board of Governors since 1986 and on the Board of Directors since 2004, and has done liaison work between the two Boards.
+Ken has served on the NSS Board of Governors since 1986 and on the Board of Directors from 2004-2016, and has done liaison work between the two Boards.